 Arriving there alone is relatively easy.
 It’s about 45 minutes north of General Luna – which is where most tourists and travellers seem to gravitate – and you only need to navigate two different roads to get there.

 Google maps works really well on Siargao and if you download offline maps, you’ll never get lost.
 The pools are also signposted and there’s a large car park before you enter too.

 The entrance fee for the rock pools is 50php per person.
-BY paying the lady in the booth, this allows you access to the rock pools and also Magapupungko Beach which is long and sandy.
+Paying the lady in the booth, allows you access to the rock pools and also Magapupungko Beach which is long and sandy.